Covered Outdoor Kitchen Ideas

-I first saw this recipe in the New York Times and it quickly became a crowd pleaser.
-It’s the perfect dish to launch your new Outdoor Kitchen!
+I first saw this recipe in the New York Times and it quickly became a crowd-pleaser.
+It’s the perfect dish to launch your new timber frame covered outdoor kitchen!
 You cook the steak directly on the glowing coals without the grate!
 Be brave!

 Steve’s Recipe for Eisenhower Steak